Outburn-IL/foob-docs/configuration.md

 ### FumeStoreOperation component

-This component is responsible for saving a message of type `FumeStoreRequest` on a FHIR server.
-Messages of this type contain a nested resource in the HL7 FHIR format.
+This component is responsible for submitting a message of type `FumeStoreRequest` to the endpoint of the FHIR server (Internal FHIR Repository or External FHIR Server).
+Messages of this type contain a nested resource in the FHIR format.

+The FumeStoreOperation component uses different approaches when submitting FHIR data to the FHIR server.
+If the FHIR resource contains a valid logical id (Resource.id), it will be saved using HTTP PUT method; otherwise, it will be submitted using HTTP POST.
+This will allow you to keep so-called FHIR client-assigned IDs.The default method applied on the Transaction or Batch Bundles is POST.

-If the saving of the FHIR resource completed successfully, the component logs a response message of type `FumeStoreResponse` in the IRIS Messages log and returns the message to the client in JSON format.
+In case the REST operation applied on the FHIR resource is completed successfully, the component logs a response message of type `FumeStoreResponse` in the IRIS Messages log and returns the message to the client in JSON format.

 The `FumeStoreResponse` message has a `Location` property that contains the URL of the saved FHIR resource.
 In some cases, this field can be empty - for example, if the resource is submitted to the FHIR server as a transactional or batch Bundle.

 In case of an error, the component writes an error message to the IRIS Messages log.

-Please note, that the FumeStoreOperation component uses different approaches when submitting FHIR data to the FHIR server.
-If the FHIR resource contains a valid identifier (Resource.id), it will be saved using HTTP PUT method, otherwise it will be submitted using HTTP POST.
-This will allow you to keep so-called FHIR client-assigned IDs.

 In addition, the full protocol of data exchange with the FUME server will be also written to the IRIS Messages log.